laurenclark/laurenclark/README.md

 __Hobbies:__

 I play 🎸 guitar, bass, mandolin and harmonica.
 I like to cook (mostly Mediterranean and Asian cuisine).
-I have a 🐈 and I like to take long walks along the beach where I live, as well as the woods and hills nearby.
-That's when I can get tear myself away from coding or playing PGA Tour on PS5.
+I have a 🐈 and I like to take long walks on the beach and in the woods.
+Thats only when I can get tear myself away from coding and video games 👻!.
 Currently I'm learning TypeScript and 日本語 🇯🇵 (Japanese is easier 🤯) When I grow up I want to write books and work 3 days a week.

 __Likes:__